Emapic/emapic/README_en.md

 * 'emapic_db_user' inside '[deploy "variables"]', '[verify "variables"]' and '[revert "variables"]': the name of the database user Emapic will use to connect to the database.
 By default, with the value "emapic".
 If you want to use a different name, you can simply edit this file and change its value, or add the parameter "-s emapic_db_user={emapic_db_user}" to all Sqitch executions, replacing the string surrounded by curly brackets with the desired user name.
 * 'emapic_db_user_pass' inside '[deploy "variables"]': the password of the database user Emapic will use to connect to the database.
-By default, with the value "emapic".You should replace it with a more secure password.
+By default, with the value "emapic".
+You should replace it with a more secure password.
 In order to change it, you can simply edit this file and change its value, or add the parameter "-s emapic_db_user_pass={emapic_db_user_pass}" to the deploy Sqitch execution, replacing the string surrounded by curly brackets with the desired user name.

 Once the Sqitch configuration is complete, we execute: